 9: What is synergy in correlation to muscles?

-Synergy is performed by a synergist muscle which provides joint stability for effective agonist action.
+Synergy is performed by a synergist muscle, providing joint stability for effective agonist action.

 10: Name and describe the 4 types of muscular movement